Volkswagen ID. Buzz review: interior, dashboard & infotainment

 Equipment, options & accessories

 The ID.
-Buzz minibus is currently offered in two specifications: the entry-level Life model starts from £57,115, while the more generously equipped Style trim on which our European-spec test model was based comes in at £61,915.
+Buzz minibus is currently offered in two specifications: the entry-level Life model starts from £57,115, while those in the more generously equipped Style trim, like the one we drove, comes in at £61,915.
 There was a flashy 1st Edition model, too, which cost £62,995, however, that particular model is now sold out.

 So what do you get for your money?
 Standard kit on the ID.
 Buzz Life includes LED headlights, 19-inch alloy wheels, sliding rear doors, a 40:60 split-folding rear bench, armrests for the front seats, a 5.3-inch digital driver’s display, a 10-inch touchscreen, Apple CarPlay and Android Auto connectivity, keyless start, reversing camera, traffic-sign recognition, adaptive cruise control and autonomous emergency braking (AEB), among other safety systems.